moda-gov-tw/PETs-Applications/federated_learning/financial_fraud_detection/README.md

 ## Data Processing

 In the privacy-enhanced joint machine learning architecture, each financial institution participating in the training is regarded as an independent local end.
-We can use servers on public cloud service platforms (such as AWS, Azure or Google Cloud) as aggregation servers.
+We can use servers on public cloud service platforms (such as AWS, Azure, or Google Cloud) as aggregation servers.
 In order to enhance privacy protection, differential privacy technology is also used, so the training process is as follows:
-1. The local end uses local data to train the model, and adds the obtained local model parameters to the random noise of differential privacy to protect the local model parameters from direct prying by the server.
+1. The local end uses local data to train the model and adds the obtained local model parameters to the random noise of differential privacy to protect the local model parameters from direct prying by the server.
 2. Upload the protected parametric local model to the aggregation server.
 3. When the server receives the data uploaded by the local end, it aggregates the data and updates the global model after completion.
 The updated global model will be sent back to all local ends for a new round of training.